MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 A banner at the top of the editor may ask to reload projects, click **Reload projects**:
 :::image type="content" source="../images/vs2022-project-reload.png" alt-text="Visual Studio banner offering to reload your projects to complete changes":::

-## Preparing your app

 You should see the following default file structure in your **Solution Explorer**:

 :::image type="content" source="images/hello-world/uno-file-structure.png" alt-text="Default file structure":::

+### Add image assets to the project

+Your app will need some images to display.
+You can use the same images from the previous tutorial.

+In the `UnoSimplePhotos` project, create a new folder named `Assets` and copy the JPG image files to a `Samples` subfolder.
+The `Assets` folder structure should now look like this:

+[Insert image here]

+For more information on creating the `Assets` folder and adding images to it, see the Uno Platform documentation about [Assets and image display](https://platform.uno/docs/articles/features/working-with-assets.html).

+## Preparing your app

 Now that you've generated the functional starting point of your multi-platform WinUI application, you can copy code into it from the desktop project.

+### Copy the view

 Because Uno Platform allows you to use the XAML flavor you're already familiar with, you can copy over the same code you created in the [previous tutorial](/hub/apps/get-started/simple-photo-viewer-winui3.md).

-To do so, go back to the **SimplePhotos** project from the previous tutorial.
+Return to the **SimplePhotos** project from the previous tutorial.
 In the **Solution Explorer**, find the file named `MainWindow.xaml` and open it.
 Observe that the contents of the view are defined within a `Window` element rather than a `Page`.
-This is because the desktop project is a WinUI 3 application, which can use `Window` elements to define the contents of the view.
+This is because the desktop project is a WinUI 3 application, which can use `Window` elements to define the contents of the view:

 ```xml
 <Window x:Class="SimplePhotos.MainWindow"